 – Images such as map of China or images of pagodas, people and food (laminated and cut out)

 – Pink and pale blue paper lanterns (Google images – enlarged, laminated)

 – Long nails to hang the red fabric lanterns on and the pink and pale blue paper ones

 – I used little shelves from a previous display(Mathematics; juggling the numbers) to attach to the boards of the display.
 You can use carton, corn flute or thin plywood to create three little shelves.
 If you prefer to leave them out you can fill the space with chopsticks, Chinese characters or the Chinese flag

 – Staple the Chinese fabric to the board.
 Make sure the sides are tucked in neatly

 – Staple the gold wrapping paper to the headboard.
 (See: Display tips for how to staple best)

-– Attach the pink and blue paper lanterns to the board using long nails to make sure they stick out a bit for a 3D effect
+– Attach the pink and blue paper lanterns to the board using long

 – Staple the laminated images to the left and right sides of the board